-Hearing strange noises when your air conditioner is on?
-There's a strong probability there’s something wrong with your unit.
-If you don’t fix it, it could lead to major—and expensive—issues later.
-We're going to help you find out what’s going on with your air conditioner and what you can do to change it.
+Hearing odd noises when your air conditioner is on?
+There's a strong probability there’s something wrong with your system.
+If you don’t fix it, it could lead to extensive—and expensive—problems down the road.
+We're going to help you find out what’s happening with your air conditioner and what you can do to change it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling normally indicates an issue with your refrigerant line.
-If you can't determine where the noise is originating from, that's alright.
-An expert can help verify where this noise is occurring.
+- Gurgling - Gurgling normally indicates a problem with your refrigerant line.
+If you can't pinpoint where the noise is coming from, that's alright.
+A professional can help verify where this noise is occurring.
 You can learn more information on our gurgling noises guide.

-- Crackling - Crackling could come from debris in the unit or aging ductwork.
+- Crackling - Crackling could be due to debris in the unit or aging ductwork.
 Debris in the outdoor unit will create a noise outside your house.
 Mature ductwork can cause noise inside your house.
-Check out our crackling noise guide for more information.
+Read our crackling noise guide for more information.

 - Hissing - Hissing can come from a leaky refrigerant line, an internal valve leak or the compressor.
 Peruse our hissing noise guide for more info.

 - Buzzing - Buzzing is likely an electrical issue.
 See our buzzing noise guide for further information.

 - Clicking - Clicking can mean you have a loose part or that the fan is misaligned.
 You can see more information in our clicking noise guide.

 - Pulsating - Pulsating can be caused by a loose part.
 Take a look at our pulsating noise guide for more information.